-Most dealer/owners are so busy running the day-to-day operations of their business they don’t think about selling the dealership when it is performing at its best.
-The only time to sell is when you want to retire or devote significant time to other endeavors.
-It is very difficult to find a better return on investment than the automobile business.
+Most dealer/owners are so busy running the day-to-day operations of their business they don’t think about selling their dealership when it is performing at its best.
+They may think the only time to sell is when they want to retire or devote significant time to other endeavors.
+However, it is very difficult to find a better return on investment than an automobile dealership.

 In order to add value in any market, you should address the following items: